 If the altimeter remains silent post-flight, there are a number of possibilities.
 First is a weak battery.
 Battery voltage must be at least 11 volts (for the APRA) or 3.7 volts (for the Pnut).
 Second is dirty battery contacts or battery holder contacts (on the APRA).
-If the altimeter starts beeping again when the battery is rotated a turn or two in the battery holder it would indicate that the contacts were dirty.
+If the altimeter starts beeping again when the battery is rotated a turn or two in the battery holder of an APRA it would indicate that the contacts were dirty.
 Clean with an eraser and blow out debris.
-Third is that the battery lost contact briefly during flight (shock at motor ignition or ejection are the most likely times, especially if the altimeter is free-floating in a compartment and can slam around, which is a bad practice).
+Third is that the battery lost contact briefly during flight (again just for the APRA; shock at motor ignition or ejection are the most likely times, especially if the altimeter is free-floating in a compartment and can slam around, which is a bad practice).
 The altimeter should be padded to protect it from shock, the battery holder should be inspected for cracks from previous crashes which could loosen the battery retention force, and the altimeter should be installed with the spring end of the battery holder facing "up" so the spring is not compressed during acceleration.
-While it shouldn't be necessary, a wrap of tape around the battery holder can prevent deformation, especially if the holder is cracked.